GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Data, Reduction, and Analysis

-In our quasar subtraction, the quasar's BLR strength is used to determine the relative scaling of the quasar spectrum and thus the PSF.
+In our quasar subtraction, the spatial variation of the quasar's BLR flux is used to determine the PSF shape.
 However, the N\&B subtraction subtracts both the broad and narrow emission that are present in the central quasar spaxel.
-These narrow emission lines are emitted from the central, unresolved quasar NLR, which is spread according to the PSF shape.
+These emission lines are emitted from the central, unresolved NLR, which is spread according to the PSF shape.
 This N\&B subtraction results in a clear view of the narrow line flux in the underlying, spatially extended host galaxy, without contamination from the bright lines from the central NLR region that have been smeared by the PSF shape.
 This is ideal for measurements of the spatial distribution and kinematics of emission line regions, as well as measurements of the SFRs which would otherwise be significantly biased by the large amount of AGN-photoionized flux in the centre.
-However, this method uses the spectrum from the individual brightest quasar spaxel, and so can be subject to observational artefacts that would be removed when integrating over a larger region, for example oscillations in the spectra (see Perna et al, in prep).
-This model also assumes that the host contribution to the flux in this central spaxel is negligible, while there may be some small contribution.
+However, this method uses the spectrum from the individual brightest quasar spaxel, and so can be subject to observational artefacts that would be removed when integrating over a larger region, for example oscillations in the spectra \citep[see][]{Perna2023}.
+We chose to use the individual spaxel spectrum and not an integrated spectrum for the model as we found that this resulted in the best quasar subtraction.
+This model also assumes that the host contribution to the line flux in this central spaxel is negligible, while there may be some small contribution at the position of the optical lines analysed in this work.

 In contrast, the BLR quasar subtraction method allows us to view the complete narrow line emission maps, including the contribution of the central unresolved NLR.
 Our BLR subtraction technique subtracts only the BLR quasar flux, with all of the narrow flux from the central core remaining.
 Much of this remaining narrow line flux is spread according to the PSF shape, which significantly contaminates any spatial analysis of the extended host region.
 This approach is also model dependent, varying based on the BLR model fit to the integrated quasar spectrum.
 With their various advantages and disadvantages, we use both approaches throughout this work.